adamdavenport/winetap/README.md

 <b>PROBLEM</b>: When bloated apps need updated, the associated download is big too.<br>
 <b>SOLUTION</b>: Install wine on you system using HOMEBREW.
 Its quick, easy and will save you time down the road.

-Not every one is a super-geek.
-So here is what you need to get WINE and tap into its magic with WINE TAP in 3 easy steps:
+Not everyone is a super-geek.
+So here is what you need to get WINE and tap into its magic in 3 easy steps:

 <b>1) OPEN THE Terminal.app</b>
 You can find it by opening your Applications folder, then open the Utilities folder.